approov/quickstart-ios-swift-asynchttpclient/SHAPES-EXAMPLE.md

 The subsequent steps of this guide show you how to provide better protection, either by using an Approov token or by migrating the API key to become an Approov managed secret.

-## ADD THE APPROOV ASYNC HTTP CLIENT DEPENDENCY
+## ADD THE APPROOV SERVICE DEPENDENCY

 First you need to remove the existing dependency on `AsyncHTTPClient` from the project because the `ApproovAsyncHTTPClient` package already contains a dependency to a copy (fork) of the original `AsyncHTTPClient` package that has been modified to allow setting a custom TLS pinning verifier.
 Select the `ApproovShapes` project in Xcode and then in `Package Dependencies` select `async-http-client`, click the &mdash; symbol below and confirm removal.